riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ...
 {% endhighlight %}

+First we've changed our route from `/` to `/:page?`, this indicates there is an optional `page` parameter that are route can consume and match on.

-What we've done is add some additional logic to our `waitOn` function.
+Then what we've done is add some additional logic to our `waitOn` function.

 First we calculate the current page.
 This is done by grabbing the current page from the URL if it's present (i.e. the URL for page 2 would be `http://localhost:3000/2`), otherwise we default to the first page.